andlo/mycroft-skills-list-gitbook/skills/skill-singing.MycroftAI.md

 ---
-description: 'Mycroft sings lyrics to some popular songs'
+description: Mycroft sings lyrics to some popular songs
 ---

 ### _skill-singing.MycroftAI_